 These say to store each table as a collection of shards, each responsible for holding a different subset of the data.
 The shard a particular row belongs in will be computed by hashing the editor column.
-The page on Hash Distribution goes into more detail.
+The page on Picking a Distribution Column goes into more detail.